ryouaki/vue-with-redux/README.md

       clickHandler3() {
         this.dispatch(asyncTest());
       },
-      // you must declare a mapReduxState to let vuex-redux know what state should be subscribed.
+      // you must declare a mapReduxState to let vue-with-redux know what state should be subscribed.
       // the parameter [ state ] is the root state of redux. mapReduxState(state) {
         return {